xanzhu/Xanzhu.com/content/en/blog/install-windows-utm-apple-silicon.md

 ## UTM Download

-Download UTM version 4.7.5 from the :PageLink{title="UTM Github releases page" url="https://github.com/utmapp/UTM/releases"}.
+Download UTM version 4.7.5 from the :PageLink{title="UTM GitHub releases page" url="https://github.com/utmapp/UTM/releases"}.
 Previous 4.x.x versions should also work.

 Automatic updates are available for UTM via the :PageLink{title="App Store Version" url="https://apps.apple.com/us/app/utm-virtual-machines/id1538878817"}, though this is a paid option.
 Alternatively, use the GitHub version and manually update as needed.